 I ran four experiments using the model.
-The first two experiments suggest that there may be important impediments for establishment entry/exit in Japan.
-They also suggest that the lack of the selection at the exit margin explains some part of the smaller establishment size in Japan.
+First two experiments suggest that there may be important impediments for establishment entry/exit in Japan.
+It also suggests that the lack of the selection at the exit margin explains some part of the smaller establishment size in Japan.
 The third and fourth experiments indicate that there may be factors impeding productive establishments from growing larger.
-Searching for these impediments in reality is the next important step going forward.
-Some of these impediments would reflect government regulations, but they may also reflect malfunctions of
+Searching for these impediments in reality is the important next step ahead.
+Some of them would reflect government regulations, but they may also reflect malfunctions of the credit market.
+Once these impediments are identified, it will be possible to prescribe policies that enhance reallocation of resources for more productive use.